Add more color to your landscape without any additional cost by dividing up perennials

 Benefits and Tips for Dividing Perennials

-Most perennials will need dividing at some point, typically every two to three years to avoid plants competing for nutrients and water.
+Most perennials will need dividing at some point, typically every two to three years to avoid your plants competing for nutrients and water.
 Dividing perennials is necessary to avoid overcrowding and to keep your plants as healthy and lush as possible.
 Plus, it helps you get two plants for the price of one!
-Grow a beautiful garden on just half the budget when you divide perennials.
+Grow a beautiful garden on just half the budget when you divid perennials.

 Some perennials, such as Sedum 'Autumn Joy' and Siberian irises, need frequent dividing to perform their best.
 Others, such as peonies, can go decades without needing any division.
 You can tell when a plant needs division if it develops a dead core in the center of its crown.
 Also, if the foliage is fairly lush but the plant is producing steadily fewer flowers each year, it may need dividing.

 Unsure which perennials need dividing?
 Here are some tips:

 It's time to divide when you see overcrowding, a clump with an empty spot in the middle or outward falling stems.

 The best time to divide perennials is in the fall - divide and transplant at least six weeks before the first hard freeze.
 Avoid moving fall-blooming perennials while they are still in flower.
 Mark and save these for spring.